 There are a few key pillars to my parenting philosophy such as feeding my children nutrient dense food, being a stay at home mom and completely devoted to their needs, teaching them about language, reading, and math from a young age, sustaining creative and imaginative play…and this, being in nature.
 I want my children to be completely comfortable being in nature.
 I want them to enjoy it, to crave it, to know what to do in it, to not be afraid of it, and to let it shape their brains during these early stages of development.

-Here’s a video of our backyard as we get ready for summer.
+Check out more ideas for making your backyard a haven for young children here.
+You can see some of these ideas in the video below as we get ready for summer.
 Ideally, we’d be living on 40 acres of wilderness, but we are doing the best we can with our one acre tucked within city limits. )